japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

 groupByKey[K: Encoder](func: T => K): KeyValueGroupedDataset[K, T]
 ----

-`groupByKey` groups records (of type `T`) by the input `func` and in the end returns a link:spark-sql-KeyValueGroupedDataset.adoc[KeyValueGroupedDataset] to apply aggregation to.
+`groupByKey` groups records (of type `T`) by the input `func` and in the end returns a spark-sql-KeyValueGroupedDataset.md[KeyValueGroupedDataset] to apply aggregation to.

 NOTE: `groupByKey` is ``Dataset``'s experimental API.